SALVATION: THREE (EXCERPT OF THREE DEATHS AND THREE RESURRECTIONS: VOLUME ONE)

 The spirit of the age in which we live is wicked.
 The deeds, words, and thoughts of people increasingly are an expression of the evil lords of the darkness of the world—rebellious spirits who have their thrones in the heavenlies.

-God never allows sin in the earth to remain unjudged for a long period of time, for the “earth is the Lord’s, and the fullness thereof, the world, and they that dwell therein.”
+God never allows sin in the earth to remain unjudged for a long period of time, for the “earth is the Lord’s, and the fullness thereof, the world, and those who dwell in it.”
 We of today, if we are living in the Spirit, understand that judgment and destruction are at hand.
 We must make sure that the blood of God’s Lamb has been sprinkled on us and on our household.
 When the Lord’s executioner sees the blood of Christ he will pass over our household and continue on his way, carrying out the judgments of the Lord God.

-And it came to pass, that at midnight the LORD smote all the firstborn in the land of Egypt, from the firstborn of Pharaoh that sat on his throne unto the firstborn of the captive that was in the dungeon; and all the firstborn of cattle.
+And it came to pass at midnight that the LORD struck all the firstborn in the land of Egypt, from the firstborn of Pharaoh who sat on his throne to the firstborn of the captive who was in the dungeon, and all the firstborn of livestock.
 (Exodus 12:29)